-The Society has elected to adopt the provisions and will include in subsequent Pillar 3 reporting both the transitional and fully loaded IFRS 9 capital positions, as required by the CRR amendment.

-The impact of IFRS 9 from 1 January 2018, and particularly its forward looking provisioning requirements that look at expected rather than incurred losses, is not expected to have a significant impact on the Society.
-For further detail, see the Society's 2017 Annual Report and Accounts.
+The Society has elected to adopt the provisions and includes in this Pillar 3 reporting both the transitional and fully loaded IFRS 9 capital positions, as required by the CRR amendment.
+The Society's implementation of IFRS 9, as at 31 December 2018, has not given rise to any significant transitional adjustments due to the relative stability of provisions held against non-defaulted mortgage loans between 31 December 2017 and 31 December 2018.
+For further detail, see the Society's 2018 Annual Report and Accounts.